zincware/ZnTrack/docs/source/node_details.rst

 Another use case for off-graph :term:`Node` instances is reusing a :term:`Node` from another project.
 If you load a :term:`Node` via ``zntrack.from_rev``, you can also use it as an off-graph :term:`Node`.

+In other words, off-graph :term:`Node` instances do not produce any output files when the graph is executed.
+They are only used as dependencies for on-graph :term:`Node` instances, which are responsible for creating output files.

 .. note::

     Just like on-graph :term:`Node` definitions, it must be possible to import the ``dataclass``-derived :term:`Node`.